TheLeadZebra/liberation_of_qba/src/site/notes/The Island of Q'ba/History of the Island/Newspaper Clippings/Temple of Tiamat Torched!.md

 Onlookers were appalled at the event and as the mechants screams continued, a group of Humans spewed aggression at the priest, who was then defended by nearby Dragonborn claiming that the way of the temple was sacred.

-It is unclear if the events are linked, but late last night a fire raged through the Temple of Tiamat.
+It is unclear if the events are linked, but late last night a fire raged through the Temple of Tiamat, destroying it almost completely.
 At this time there are no known survivors.